 The Voltaic Mossi make up about one-half of the population.
 The Mossi claim descent from warriors who migrated to present-day Burkina Faso from northern Ghana around 1100 AD.
 Burkina Faso is multi-lingual.
 The official language is French, introduced during the colonial period, but the Mossi language (Mòoré) is the most spoken language in Burkina Faso, spoken by about half the population, mainly near the capital, Ouagadougou.

 Burkina Faso is now the fourth largest gold producer in Africa and is in the midst of a modern gold rush.
-With the precious metal present in every region of the country, the mining industry has steadily grown in Burkina Faso over the last decade, and the artisanal and small-scale mining (ASGM) sector has grown with it.
-According to some estimates, gold production from the country’s ASGM sector now even outpaces the industrial sector’s production.
+With the precious metal present in every region of the country, the mining industry has steadily grown in Burkina Faso over the last decade, and the artisanal and small-scale gold mining (ASSGM) sector has grown with it.
+According to some estimates, gold production from the country’s ASSGM sector now even outpaces the industrial sector’s production.

 The National Office for Water and Sanitation (ONEA), a state-owned utility company, is quickly emerging as one of the best-performing utility companies in Africa.
 High levels of autonomy and a skilled, dedicated manage- ment team have driven ONEA's ability to improve production of and access to clean water.
 Since 2000, nearly two million more people have access to water in the four key urban centers in the Burkina Faso.